hpedrorodrigues/sphynx/.github/README.md

 ### Alien scripts

 [Alien commands][alien-commands] are tools that you don't want to install on your machine but you'd like to use them.
-For instance, you want to use [p2i][p2i] but you don't want to configure a nodejs environment.

 They are basically shell functions calling Docker behind the scenes, but not all functions use the dockerfiles available in this project